sunnysideup/silverstripe-modulechecks/README.md

 /var/www/.ssh/known_hosts file also needs to be created.

+CAUTION: The readme file for that this module will write is not customised and will overwrite any customised readme content that exists.
+Use the files_to_update in the config to adjust the files that get updated,

 A temporary folder for working with the module also needs to be created and setup in the config. e.g. /var/www/temp_modules The module will not run without a temporary folder, or